 The university accepts a score of 77 or higher on the Melab and 6 or higher on the IELTS (Band).
 Applicants must earn a 79 (internet-based exam), 213 (computer-based exam), 550 (paper-based exam) score or higher on the Test of English as a Foreign Language (TOEFL).
-International students residing outside the U.S. should contact the Office of Graduate Admissions at (203) 837-8243 for graduate admission information.
+International students living outside the U.S. should contact the Office of Graduate Admissions at (203) 837-8243 for graduate admission information.

 All new students planning to enter the university in the fall semester must submit all application materials before March 1, while those wishing to enroll in the spring semester must submit all application materials before October 1.
-Students already studying in the United States should submit all materials as outlined in the admissions procedure.

-For more information about post-admissions international student advisement, contact Donna Warner,

-International Services Coordinator at (203) 837-3270 or via email warnerd@wcsu.edu.
+For more information about post-admissions international student advisement, contact Donna Warner, International Services Coordinator at (203) 837-3270 or via email warnerd@wcsu.edu.